-We acknowledge the requirements placed on our school for children who have complex needs and attend alternative provision.
-For those children we will ensure the alternative education provider is aware of any additional risks that the child may be vulnerable to, support the child's engagement, attendance, and maintenance of their education provision.
+NCC and NSCP Child Protection Policy - executive summary of key principles for staff, supply staff, volunteers, contractors, parents/carers, and children/students.
+Date: September 2023-2024

-- 40 Where a parent or carer expresses their intention to remove a child from our school with a view to educating at home, we will work together with key professionals to coordinate meetings with parents/carers where possible and carry out the required arrangements detailed in the Education (Pupil Registration) Regulations September 2016, before a child is taken off roll. - 41 Additional support is available from the Safeguarding Children in Education Officer by emailing: cheryl.stollery@nottscc.gov.uk or by phoning: 0115 8041047.
+- 42 We acknowledge technology brings many benefits to our school, staff, and pupils but we also recognise the risks and harms related to the use of technology, the internet and social media platforms which evolve and change rapidly.
+In accordance with Government guidance, we will carry out an annual review of our online safety, supported by an annual risk assessment that considers and reflects the risk children can face.
+We will continue to ensure appropriate levels of security protection are in place, to safeguard our systems, staff and learners and review the effectiveness of our procedures to keep up to date with evolving cyber-crime technologies.
+We will ensure our learners and parents/carers are kept informed especially where remote learning is required and put in place. - 43 We acknowledge the requirements placed on our school for children who have complex needs and attend alternative provision.
+For those children we will ensure the alternative education provider is aware of any additional risks that the child may be vulnerable to support the child's engagement, attendance, and maintenance of their education provision. - 44 Where a parent or carer expresses their intention to remove a child from our school with a view to educating at home, we will work together with key professionals to coordinate meetings with parents/carers where possible and carry out the required arrangements detailed in the Education (Pupil Registration) Regulations September 2016, before deleting the child from our admission register and before a child is taken off roll. - 45 Additional support is available from the Safeguarding Children in Education Officer by emailing: cheryl.stollery@nottscc.gov.uk or by phoning: 0115 8041047.